Better Than Zoloft - 9 Herbal Remedies To Overcome Postpartum Anxiety

 Historically used for:

-• Epilepsy, nervousness, insomnia, torticollis (wry neck), muscles spasms
+• Epilepsy, nervousness, insomnia, torticollis (wry neck), muscle spasms

 Modern uses